Trist0ne/T500xVORON/README.md

   * An excellent resource for CANBUS flashing I reccomend following is located [here](https://github.com/Esoterical/voron_canbus).
 There are subfolders for the [U2C](https://github.com/Esoterical/voron_canbus/tree/main/can_adapter/BigTreeTech%20U2C%20v2.1) and the [SB2209 rp2040](https://github.com/Esoterical/voron_canbus/tree/main/toolhead_flashing/common_hardware/BigTreeTech%20SB2209%20(RP2040)).
   * This can be a little tricky if you've never done it before, but its not overly difficult.
 Technically you can skip installing KATAPULT and just flash Klipper directly, but it will make updating klipper significantly more difficult later.
 * Assemble the VORON Stealthburner
-  * Follow the build guide located [here](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/Manual)
+  * Follow the build guide located [here](https://github.com/VoronDesign/Voron-Stealthburner/tree/main/Manual).
+This is a large step, and your toolhead will only function as well as you assemble it, so take your time.
   * Attach and wire the SB2209 to the Stealthburner; double check your wiring carefully for the CNC-TAP especially

 ### Mounting the Toolhead